-Healthy eating according to the Mediterranean DieT
+Healthy eating according to the Mediterranean Diet

 The Mediterranean diet is delicious, easy to follow and has long been recommended for its health benefits.

-People sometimes refer to the ‘Mediterranean Diet’ as though there were just one.
+‘Mediterranean Diet’ as though there were just one.
 The term ‘Mediterranean Diet’ reflects food patterns which have evolved around the Mediterranean Sea, where adult life expectancy is among the highest in the world.

 There are many variants of the Mediterranean Diet, of which two are perhaps the best recognized; The Italian variant is relatively low in total fat, with a moderate intake of Olive Oil, fruit and vegetables and a high intake of cereals, while the Greek variant is higher in total fat consumption, but lower in cereal intake.
 Whether these two variants are equal in terms of their health-promoting qualities is not clear, but a great deal of importance has been placed on the fact that Olive Oil is the principal source of cooking fat in these regions.